 On 18 May 2017, the share capital increased with conditional capital was executed by conversion of loan in the amount of CHF 150 000 (150 000 shares with a nominal value of CHF 1.00 each).
 Precious Woods Amazon is certified according to the guidelines of the Programme for the Endorsement of Forest Certification (PEFC).

 Precious Woods - CEB and TGI are certified according to the guidelines of the Programme for the Endorsement of Forest Certification (PEFC).
-In Bambidie the construction of an additional hardwood sawmill begins.
-It will be commissioned in 2020.
+In Bambidie, Gabun, the construction of an additional hardwood sawmill begins.

 The land areas and biomass in Brazil were assessed and reported at fair value.